JT92/BasicSocNet/readme.md

 ###### The Like model is used to store what posts have been liked by what users.
 ###### The like object has a **many-to-one relationship to a user, and a **many-to-one relationship to a post.

+The models were created using Laravel's Eloquent ORM, and they are implemented as MySQL tables.

+## Controllers
+The project uses two controllers: a User Controller and a Post Controller

+#### User Controller
+⋅⋅⋅This controls all of the user related functionality.
+This includes creating a user, loging in/out, and showing/modifying the accout information.⋅⋅

+#### Post Controller
+⋅⋅⋅This controls all of the post related functionality.
+This includes the Post CRUD management, the dashboard display, and liking/disliking posts.⋅⋅

+## Front End Design
+The front end was created using JavaScript, JQuery, AJAX, CSS, and Bootsrap.

 ---